klein2303/World-Explore/docs/Iteration1.md

 ## Technicalities

-- The background color and image for the Log in page cuts of on the bottom.
+- The background color and image for the "Log in"- page cuts of on the bottom.
 How much it cuts of depends on the size of the screen.
 - It is not possible to save a journal entry or view your actual saved countries yet.
-This is all moch data.
+This is all mock data.
 - It is not possible to view other user's journal entries yet.
-- The placement on the text on the frontpage image does not adjust well for different screen sizes.
 - The box that appears when pressing the profile icon is missing shading and contrast to the rest of the page, which can be confusing.
-- The user experience is the same for logged in or not logged in at the moment.
+- The user experience is the same when logged in or not logged in at the moment.
 In the future we will slightly differentiate these experiences.
 - When creating a user it is only saved in local storage.
-- When viewing the Log in or register page on mobile or smaller screens, the button for returning to the explore page disappears.
+- When logging in, you will not be sent back to the home-page.
+You need to navigate to it by pressing on the logo.

 <!-- Write more here -->